Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_interconnect_with_vRack/guide.en-gb.md

 #### Implementation

-In our scenario,  we will allow all operations to specific IPs by whitelisting authorized IPs wit the following policy statement:
+In our scenario,  we will allow all operations to specific IPs by whitelisting them with the following policy statement:

 ```json
 {